-For chapter 7, it costs $245 to file the case, $75 in administrative fees, and $15 for a trustee surcharge.
-For chapter 13, it costs $235 to file the case and $75 in administrative fees.
+For bankruptcy under chapter 7, it costs $245 to file the case, a $75 administrative filing fee, and $15 for a trustee surcharge.
+Chapter 13 costs $235 to file the case and $75 in administrative expenses.

 Court costs can be paid in installments with approval.
 However, failure to pay them could result in the dismissal of your case.
-For chapter 7, If you make below 150% of the poverty level, the court fees may be waived.
+For chapter 7, the court fees may be waived if you make below 150% of the poverty level.

 What Debt Gets Discharged?

-While there are additional, uncommon nuances for both chapters, in general, the following debts cannot be discharged:
+While there are additional, uncommon nuances for both chapters, in general, the following financial obligations cannot be discharged: